-Rick Rudolph is the President of Stage Equipment and Lighting (SEAL), A Pro Sound and Video, Inc. Company located in Miami, Fla., where he has been involved with all of the major system sales.
+Rick Rudolph is the retired President of Stage Equipment and Lighting (SEAL), located in Miami, Fla., where he was involved with all of the major system sales.
 Rick began working with the Gill family in 1977.
 Rick grew up around the birth of color television.
 His father was the chief electrician at NBC’s first color studio who started his own business, Lite-Trol Service Company.
 Rick later became a Vice President of the company.
 Rick attended Johnson State College in Vermont where he studied technical theater, and Long Island University in New York where he earned his BFA, studying lighting design with Lee Watson.
 In the course of his professional career he has been a stage-hand, designer and field service technician.
 Rick was elected to the ESTA Board of Directors as a Dealer director in 1999.
 Rick received the Swan Award, ESTA’s highest honor, in 2009.

-Mark Heiser is Venue Director for the Denver Performing Arts Complex at Arts & Venues for the City and County of Denver.
+Mark Heiser, CVE, is Venue Director for the Denver Performing Arts Complex at Arts & Venues for the City and County of Denver.
 He has been with Denver Arts & Venues since 2016.
 Previously Mark was Managing Director of The David H. Koch Theater at Lincoln Center for the Performing Arts in New York.
 The Koch Theater is the resident home of the New York City Ballet.
 Prior to his tenure in New York, Mark was General Manager of Cal Performances at the University of California Berkeley, one of the largest performing arts presenting organizations on the West Coast.
-In addition to his role as Treasurer for Behind the Scenes, Mark serves as ex officio board member for Opera Colorado, the Colorado Ballet, and the Newman Center for the Performing Arts at Denver University.
+In addition to his role as Treasurer for Behind the Scenes, Mark serves as ex officio board member for Opera Colorado and the Colorado Ballet.
 Mark has a Bachelor’s Degree in Drama from the University of California at Irvine and a Master’s Degree in Dramatic Art/Arts Administration from the University of California at Davis.

 Dawn Chiang designed the lighting on Broadway for “Zoot Suit”, was co-designer for “Tango Pasion”, and associate lighting designer for “Show Boat”, “The Life” and the original production of “La Cage Aux Folles”.
 Off Broadway, she has designed for the Roundabout Theater, Manhattan Theatre Club, and co-designed the first two seasons of the “Encores!” concert musical series at City Center.
 Dawn was resident lighting designer for New York City Opera, where her designs included “A Little Night Music” and “Fanciulla del West”.
 She is the lighting designer for the award winning FDNY Fire Zone at Rockefeller Center, New York.
 She has worked on the concert tours of Paul Anka, The Carpenters, Diana Ross, and Loggins and Messina.

-Susan McGuirl is the former Head of North America Entertainment for Allianz Global Corporate & Specialty Allianz.
+Susan McGuirl is the Chief Marketing Officer for HUB International Limited.
+She is the former Head of North America Entertainment for Allianz Global Corporate & Specialty Allianz.
 Susan has been in the insurance industry for over 25 years holding various leadership positions in both claims and underwriting.
 Prior to joining Allianz, Susan was the COO of Travelers Entertainment.
 Susan was instrumental in developing the partnership between Allianz and the Event Safety Alliance.
 She continues to be an advocate for safety, encouraging collaboration between entertainment experts and the insurance community.